 Audit your client list, research them online, and see if they are posting or commenting in a social space online and make your play there.

-Don't just pay to win in that space, build your organic reach if possible as well for more long term value.
+Pay to win in that space early, but build your organic reach if possible as well for more long term value.
 Gain followers for your experts and your company page.
 Ideally, you want to drive subscribers to your blog to disconnect yourself from social media's preference for promoted content.
 You are looking for the maximum number of impressions per month among exactly the clients and prospects you sell to.

 The goal here is to give your advocates as many opportunities as possible to recognise your firm in a positive light and to recommend your content or your firm to other buyers.